What people actually take NAD supplements for, from energy and focus to metabolic support and longevity, and what the human trials really show.

 - Anyone with a personal or family history of methylation-related conditions

-For everyone else, the human trials to date have found NR and NMN to be well-tolerated at the doses used, with the most common reported side effect being mild flushing or GI upset at very high doses.
+For everyone else, the human trials to date have found NR and NMN well tolerated at the doses tested, with the most common reported side effect being mild flushing or GI upset at very high doses.

 Frequently Asked Questions